Ibtastic/ML-Interpretability/README.md

 # ML-Interpretability

+This repo has been made from my [kernel](https://www.kaggle.com/ibtesama/unboxing-the-black-box), LIME plots cannot be shown here(and they are the most insightful), to see them you can visit the kernel.
 ![](https://cdn-images-1.medium.com/max/800/0*yoBvg_ik5WZTQkLq.)

 Machine Learning Methods have for long been infamous for being BlackBox or "un-interpretable".
 The growing popularity and complexity of the models worsens the case.
 There is a trade-off between accuracy and interpretability.